Andalusia City Schools

 The Andalusia City School District or Andalusia City Schools is the school district of Andalusia, Alabama.

+The district boundary is that of the city limits.
 Andalusia City School District serves 1,785 students and employs 101 teachers and 66 staff as of the 2020-2021 school year.
 The district includes one elementary school, one middle school, and one high school.

 Schools

 The Andalusia City School District consists of three schools: